Wuvist/sgx3000/report.typ

 After learning impact of dividend on STI, we conclude that SGX shouldn't be the empirical case that researchers could just use adjusted closing price for convenience.
 We must use actual prices at which trades took place and dividend paid to calculated a stock's return.

 With or without considering dividends add back could have huge impact when evaluating return of portfolio.
-The detail of dividends add back will be illustrate in section C.
+The detail of dividends add back will be illustrate in @addback.

 = Trading Strategy<trading_strategy>

-In this section, we generate the trading strategy one based on our market analysis.
+In this section, we generate the Trading Strategy One based on our market analysis.

 == Market analysis